go-dataspace/run-dsp/docs/usage/client.md

 ### Configuration file
-We supply a [reference configuration file](../../conf/reference.toml) that documents all all configuration keys, and their corresponding environment variables.
+We supply a [reference configuration file](../../conf/reference.toml) that documents all configuration keys, and their corresponding environment variables.
 RUN-DSP will by default search for the configuration in `/etc/run-dsp/run-dsp.toml`, but you can supply any with the `-c` flag.